Making Fake Pokémon

 Relatedly, if your Pokémon has different genders, you might want to consider whether it should have gender differences.
-Do note here that most Pokémon don't have them - as of the fifth generation, only 96 of the 649 existing Pokémon species have a gender difference.
+Do note here that most Pokémon don't have them - as of the seventh generation, only 99 of the 807 existing Pokémon species have a gender difference.
 If you're making an evolution or pre-evolution of a Pokémon with a gender difference, you should probably give yours a similar gender difference.
 Otherwise, you don't need to make a gender difference for your Pokémon; most likely the genders will just look the same, and that's fine.

 So when should you make a gender difference?
 A lot of Pokémon gender differences are derived directly from sexual dimorphism in the Pokémon's real-life counterpart, though often body parts that are completely missing in one sex for the real-life animal will merely be smaller for that sex in the Pokémon version.
 In particular, a lot of bug Pokémon's males have smaller abdomens than the females.
 Other gender differences are more random aesthetic changes.
 Please note that Pokémon gender differences are generally not based on human stereotypes: female Pokémon are not systematically daintier, less muscular or colored in softer or more 'girly' colors than the males, nor do they have breasts, longer eyelashes, wear dresses/bows/ribbons/lipstick, etc. There are a couple of exceptions to this (Wobbuffet and Frillish/Jellicent, the former being a one-off gag and the latter being based around the concept of jellyfish that are reminiscent of stereotypical human royalty), but overall Game Freak have done a pretty good job of remembering that Pokémon are animals and there isn't any damn reason male Gardevoir shouldn't have something that vaguely reminds us of a dress.
 You should do the same.